joshlevinson/Sample-WP2Markdown/olh/ac-overview.md

 - **Only once ever** - Contacts can never enter this program twice.
 - **At any time but only x days and x hours after exiting** - This builds in a delay so that contacts can only re-enter the program after a certain number of days or hours.

- The participation settings you define will also apply to the program when it is in testing. **Note**: One-time batch programs cannot have participation settings enabled due to their automated nature. **Attention**: â&#128;&#152;Contactâ&#128;&#153; here means unique contact ID.
+ The participation settings you define will also apply to the program when it is in testing. **Note**: One-time batch programs cannot have participation settings enabled due to their automated nature. **Attention**: ‘Contact’ here means unique contact ID.
 If an existing person is re-registered with the same email address but with a new ID they will not be excluded and could enter the program more than once.<a name="save"></a>

 #### Save a program